 10. Conditions

 Bail conditions must be fair and reasonable in the circumstances of each case.
-The most common conditions are that there be an approved surety or sureties, and that the defendant and any surety pay an amount of money to the State if the defendant does not answer bail.
+The most common conditions are that there be an approved surety or sureties, and that the accused and any surety pay an amount of money to the State if the accused does not answer bail.

 In the case of a child, it is always a condition of bail that a responsible person give a written undertaking to see that the child does what is required by the bail undertaking.
 The only exception is where the child is over 17 and is able to live independently without supervision.

-11. Defendant to receive copy of bail decision form or court record
+11. Accused to receive copy of bail decision form or court record

-If your case for bail has been considered by a Justice of the Peace, a police officer, or a community services officer and —
+If your case for bail has been considered by a justice, a police officer, or a community services officer and —

-(a) you have been refused bail;
+(a) you have been refused bail; or

 (b) you have been granted bail after having previously been refused; or

+(ca) you have been granted bail for a serious offence while on bail for another serious offence; or

 (c) you notify the decision-maker that you are dissatisfied with any condition that has been imposed,

 a bail record form will be completed and you must, upon request, be given a copy of the form as soon as is reasonably practicable.

-If your case for bail has been considered by a Magistrate or a Judge you must, upon request, be given a copy of the court record showing the decision made and the reasons.
+If your case for bail has been considered by a magistrate or a judge you must, upon request, be given a copy of the court record showing the decision made and the reasons.

 12. Bail undertaking

-Before you are released on bail you must sign an undertaking to appear in court at the required time and to comply with other conditions which may be imposed; and, where applicable, must agree to pay the amount fixed by the authorised officer, Justice or court if you do not appear.
+Before you are released on bail you must sign an undertaking to appear in court at the required time and to comply with other conditions which may be imposed; and, where applicable, must agree to pay the amount fixed by the authorised officer, justice or court if you do not appear.

 You must be given a copy of your bail undertaking and a form setting out your obligations and the consequences of a failure to comply with them.
 You may require that those documents be read or translated to you.